Status: Bill 26 came into force July 23, 2020

 Ministry responsible: Justice and Solicitor General

-Bill 26, the Constitutional Referendum Amendment Act has been introduced to allow referendums to be held on more topics.
+Bill 26, the Constitutional Referendum Amendment Act allows referendums to be held on more topics.

-Currently, provincial referendums can only be heard on matters that are related to the Canadian Constitution.
-If passed, Bill 26 would make it possible for referendums to be held on government-led initiatives or matters of public interest before they are implemented – including the recommendations of the Fair Deal Panel.
+Until Bill 26, provincial referendums could only be heard on matters that are related to the Canadian Constitution.
+Bill 26 makes it possible for referendums to be held on government-led initiatives or matters of public interest before they are implemented – including the recommendations of the Fair Deal Panel.

-This would give Alberta voters a direct say on important issues and laws that affect them and the future of our province.
+This gives Alberta voters a direct say on important issues and laws that affect them and the future of our province.

 - in conjunction with provincial or municipal elections